What is Union Budget

 How is Union Budget created?

-The Union Budget is a meticulous process involving multiple stages:
+The Union Budget is prepared through a carefully structured process involving multiple stages:

-1. Consultation: The Finance Ministry consults with ministries, state governments, economists, and industry leaders to gather inputs.
+The Finance Ministry consults with other ministries, state governments, economists, and industry experts to gather inputs on priorities and requirements.

-3. Drafting: The Budget Division of the Ministry of Finance prepares the draft Budget.
+The Budget Division of the Finance Ministry compiles the inputs and prepares the draft Budget.

-4. Approval: The draft Budget is reviewed and approved by the Prime Minister and the Cabinet.
+The draft Budget is reviewed and approved by the Prime Minister and the Cabinet before it is presented.

-This structured process ensures that the Budget aligns with national priorities and economic goals.
+This structured process ensures that the Union Budget reflects national priorities, economic goals, and fiscal responsibility.

 Impact of Union Budget 2026 on personal loan interest rates